Creating awareness for children's hearing lossCreating awareness for children's hearing loss

 While lack of awareness has been a problem in the past, the tide may be turning.
 From bringing attention to the importance of early intervention to bringing educational programs into the classroom, the good news is that efforts to increase awareness of hearing loss in children are on the upswing.

-Organizations that raise awareness
+Organizations that raise awareness about hearing loss

 The American Speech Language Hearing Association - Fortunately the subject of hearing safety is a frequent focus of awareness campaigns, as hearing loss due to the increased use of earbuds is on the rise.
 ASHA has implemented a very popular campaign called Listen to Your Buds geared toward younger children.
 The campaign features a pair of cartoon earbuds that appear on items such as banners, stickers and screensavers.
 The goal is to remind children to turn down the volume on their personal devices and to keep certain “rules of thumb” in mind when listening.